awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-example.md

 1. AWS Lambda polls the queue and when it detects updates, it invokes your Lambda function by passing in the event data it finds in the queue\.

 1. Your function executes and creates logs in Amazon CloudWatch\.
-The **adminuser** can also verify the logs reported in the Amazon CloudWatch console\.
+You can verify the logs reported in the Amazon CloudWatch console\.